- University >

 Benefits and risks of radiation in medicine

-prof Dr. Joachim Breckow, THM Department of Mathematics, Natural Sciences and Computer Science
+Prof. Dr. Joachim Breckow, THM Department of Mathematics, Natural Sciences and Computer Science

 discussion and exchange of ideas